Celayix is Automating Attendance Matching

-Physical time clock collection devices are available with various features, including RFID or magnetic card readers, and biometric verifications like facial recognition, finger print reader and hand geometry.
+Physical time clock collection devices are available with various features, including RFID or magnetic card readers, and biometric verification like facial recognition, fingerprint reader, and hand geometry.
 Time clocks with biometric recognition are used when there is a concern about time theft (buddy punching) or whether or not employees are actually onsite.
-Physical clocks resolve use cases where multiple employees have to be punched in quickly, or when work is performed in places where network/internet connectivity is not available or is unreliable.
-The choice of technology depends on the needs of the business, as well as the physical environment your business is located in.
-With the progress of cognitive computing and face/voice identity recognition technologies, standard punch clocks will likely be replaced by smart camera/microphone devices which will significantly simplify the punch process for the employee, and will produce more accurate attendance data for the workforce management system.
+Physical clocks are suitable for punching in multiple employees quickly.
+It’s also great for places where internet connectivity is unavailable or unreliable.

 In this example, an employee is late clocking-in.
 The record is sent to Celayix, an automatch is performed and the shift actual-in time is updated.
 A supervisor alert is also generated informing them of the late clock-in.